 Coordinating with the pipeline company is crucial for an effective and safe response to a pipeline incident.
-Emergency responders are responsible for the following actions during an incident:
+Emergency responders are responsible for the following actions during an incident to ensure their safety and that of the public.

 - Securing the area around the leak.
-This could include asking residents to shelter-inplace; evacuating people from homes, businesses, schools, and other locations; erecting barricades to control access to the emergency site; and instituting other similar precautions.
-You know to take whatever steps you deem necessary to safeguard the public in the event of a pipeline emergency. - If the pipeline leak is not burning, taking steps to prevent ignition.
-This could include prohibiting smoking, rerouting traffic, and shutting off the electricity and residential gas supply. - If the pipeline leak is burning, taking measures to prevent the spread of fire, but making no attempt to extinguish it.
-Gas vapors or liquids may collect if the fire is extinguished and could explode when re-ignited by secondary fires. - Setting up a command center and contacting EMPCo as soon as possible.
-EMPCo's Operations Control Center will want to know: - Caller's contact information - Emergency location - Size, characteristics and behavior of leak - Location of any nearby environmentally sensitive areas - Primary or secondary fires - Injuries or deaths - Proximity to buildings
+This could include asking residents to shelter-in-place; evacuating people from homes, businesses, schools, and other locations; erecting barricades to control access to the emergency site; and instituting other similar precautions.
+You know to take whatever steps you deem necessary to safeguard the public in the event of a pipeline emergency.

+- If the pipeline leak is not burning, taking steps to prevent ignition.
+This could include prohibiting smoking, rerouting traffic, and shutting off the electricity and residential gas supply.

+- If the pipeline leak is burning, taking measures to prevent the spread of fire, but making no attempt to extinguish it.
+Gas vapors or liquids may collect if the fire is extinguished and could explode when re-ignited by secondary fires.

+- Setting up a command center and contacting EMPCo as soon as possible.
+EMPCo's Operations Control Center will want to know:

+- Caller's contact information

+- Emergency location

+- Size, characteristics and behavior of leak

+- Location of any nearby environmentally sensitive areas

+- Primary or secondary fires

+- Injuries or deaths

+- Proximity to buildings